aforward9600/pokemonpalette/README.md

 - Leech Life is now 80 power.
 - Absorb is now 40 power.
 - Mega Drain is now 75 power.
+- Counter now works on all physical moves.
+- Added Shadow Ball and Sludge Bomb.

 # Shin Pokémon Red and Blue: Lite Patch